 We now use it as a front-end for:

 load flow simulations

 Below you will find some screenshots of the ESDL MapEditor to give you an impression of its user interface and possibilities.

 By clicking on an asset, the ESDL MapEditor allows you to edit the properties of any energy asset.
 Right click on an asset, gives you functionality like connecting assets, setting the energy carrier of the individual ports, attaching profiles to a port and setting marginal costs.

 As ESDL allows you to describe the buildings in an area, the MapEditor is able to visualize this kind of data.
 You can edit building properties, like floor areas, isolation levels and type of ventilation in the building.
-Arbitrairy KPIs can be attached to buildings, that can be used to color buildings based on the values of these KPIs.
+Arbitrary KPIs can be attached to buildings.
+Those KPIs can then be used to color buildings based on the values of these KPIs.

 The new ESDL MapEditor release has a separate building editor for in-building energy system configurations.
-In the picture below you see an example of an all-electric house, with a heat pump, solar panels, a battery and an EV chargingstation.
+The picture below shows an example of an all-electric house, with a heat pump, solar panels, a battery and an EV charging station.